Invest In Me

 The Lettie Pate Whitehead Scholarship reduced her need to work, so that she could be more involved in her studies and other activities, such as the School of Nursing’s Leadership Fellows Program.
-She believes experiences like this have given her a stronger vision of how she can effect change in health care after she graduates.
+She believes experiences like this gave her a stronger vision of how she can effect change in health care.

-Beyond the financial assistance the scholarship offers, Cattie finds its mission to support women’s education particularly resonant.
+Beyond the financial assistance the scholarship offered, Cattie found its mission to support women’s education particularly resonant.